Politics of memory: Yugoslavia

 Croatian researcher Snježana Koren analyzed the history politics in Yugoslavia by analyzing teaching of history at school during 1945-1960, an immediate aftermath of World War II.
 She traced both internal and external influences on the state's politics of history, in particular how it was affected by the affiliation with the Soviet Union and the subsequent Soviet-Yugoslav split.
 She also analyzed the differences in the narratives in different Yugoslav republics.

 In literature

 Milan Kundera's opening story in the Book of Laughter and Forgetting is about a Slovak official posing with other officials for a photograph in winter.
 The man gives his fur hat to cover his superior's bald head and the photo is taken.
 Later, when he falls out of favour and is denounced and removed from official records and documents, he is even air-brushed out of photographs; all that remains of him is his fur hat.

 Winston Churchill is purported to have said that "history is written by the victors."
 The accuracy and significance of this statement is still debated.

-Raul Hilberg's autobiography is titled The politics of memory.